HMS Loyal (1913): Description

-The ships were armed with three single QF 4 in Mark IV guns and two QF 1.5-pounder (37 mm) anti-aircraft guns.
-These guns were later replaced by a pair of QF 2-pounder (40 mm) "pom-pom" anti-aircraft guns.
+The ships were armed with three single QF 4 in Mark IV guns.
 The ships were also fitted with two above-water twin mounts for 21 in torpedoes.
 They were equipped with rails to carry four Vickers Elia Mk IV mines, although these rails were never used.

 Construction and service

 The ship was laid down as Orlando at William Denny and Brothers' Dumbarton shipyard on 16 September 1912.
 The whole class was then renamed with names beginning with the letter "L" on 30 September 1913, with Orlando being renamed Loyal.
 Loyal was launched on 11 November 1913 and completed in May 1914.

 Loyal joined the 3rd Destroyer Flotilla after commissioning.
 On the outbreak of the First World War this Flotilla became part of the Harwich Force, under the overall command of Commodore Reginald Tyrwhitt, which operated in the southern North Sea and could reinforce the Grand Fleet or forces in the English Channel as required.
 Loyal saw action in several engagements, including the Battle off Texel.